Lose Weight

 - Lots of fresh vegetables, both starchy and non-starchy like broccoli, couliflower, lettuce, onions, potatos, beets, carrots, radishes, parsley, cliantro (coriander), bell peppers, chili peppers, asparagus, etc.

-- Small amounts of fruit and small amounts of good fats – like raw nuts.
+- Fresh fruit and good fats – like raw nuts.
 Always buy raw nuts – never roasted.
 Roasting introduces trans fats, and trans fats are one of the foods to avoid.

 - Moderate amounts of coffee or tea.